nickmachairas/doctorate/docs/references.rst

 O’Neill, M. W. (2001).
 "Side resistance in piles and drilled shafts." *Journal of Geotechnical and Geoenvironmental Engineering*.
 American Society of Civil Engineers, 127(1), 3–16.

+.. _Paikowsky1990:

+Paikowsky, S. G. and Whitman, R. V. (1990). *The Effects of Plugging on Pile Performance and Design*.
+Canadian Geotechnical Journal, Vol. 27, No. 4, pp. 429-440.

 .. _Paikowsky2001:

 Paikowsky, S. G. (2001).
 "Load and Resistance Factor Design (LRFD) for dynamic analysis of deep foundations." * Proc., 15th International Conference on Soil Mechanics & Foundation Engineering*, Istanbul, Turkey.
 981–984. `<http://icsmge-workshop.lsu.edu/>`_